learn-co-curriculum/dsc-ols-regression-diagnostics/README.md

 The null hypothesis for the GQ test is homoskedasticity.
 The larger the F-statistic, the more evidence we will have against the homoskedasticity assumption and the more likely we have heteroskedasticity (different variance for the two groups).

 The p-value for our tests above tells us whether or not to reject the null-hypothesis of homoscedasticity.
-Taking a confidence level of alpha = 0.05, we cannot reject the null-hypothesis because for both TV and radio, p-values are larger than 0.05.
+Taking a confidence level of alpha = 0.05, we cannot reject the null hypothesis because for both TV and radio, p-values are larger than 0.05.
 So even though we visually inspected some heteroscedasticity previously, this cannot be confirmed by the GQ test.

 ## Summary
 In this lesson, you learned a few methods to check for regression assumptions in addition to the visual methods learned earlier.
 An understanding and hands-on experience with visual as well as statistical techniques to check your regression analysis will provide you with a good set of tools to run more detailed regression experiments later.